Individual Artist Fellowships (60%)

 Internships are open to current undergraduate and graduate students as well as individuals who have recently completed their course of study.
 Strong applicants will have a demonstrated interest in the arts, good communication skills, be organized, committed, and have the ability to work well with a diverse group of constituents.
 Coursework or experience in the fields of arts administration or in the arts is strongly preferred.

-A familiarity with basic computer applications is required, preferably with proficiency in Word, Excel, and Outlook; and experience conducting Internet-based research.
+Familiarity with basic computer applications is required, preferably with proficiency in Word, Excel, and Outlook; and experience conducting Internet-based research.
 Data entry or other relevant experience using data collection software is a plus.

 Preferred Areas of Study/Major(s)